 Where can I find the requirements for majors/minors/options offered at Laurier Brantford?

 All requirements are listed in the Undergraduate Academic Calendar.
 They are accessible online here.

 I am a transfer student.
-How do my transfer credits work?
+How do my transfer credits fit in my degree?

 I failed a course last term.
 Can I retake it?

-Students may retake up to 2.0 credits and have the new grade replace the old grade in the GPA calculation.
+Students may retake up to 2.0 credits and have the new grade replace the old grade in the GPA calculation, whether the new grade is higher or lower.
 The failure will remain on your transcript.
 No course may be attempted more than twice.

 What services are available to help me with my courses?

 The Centre for Student Success can help you develop the skills you need to excel in your classes.
 They offer support through facilitated study groups, individual consultations, writing workshops and a tutor referral service.
 To book an appointment or find out more information, see their website.